nathansheaouedraogo/bleach_cleanings_data_analysis/experimental_times_dicts/README.md

 4. Note the EXACT start AND end times of your peak and enter them in 'peak_start_datetime' and 'peak_end_datetime'.
 Date values MUST be the same format as in step 3.
 For the program to run as intended, background levels must be BELOW ALL VALUES in the decay!
+Worst case is the program runs and you get back faulty data, best case is the program crashes.
+Be careful and check the outputs!!

 5. When running the program, you will be prompted to open a file inside this directory.
-Select the file you just created!
-Have fun :-)
+Select the file you just created, and fill out all the values.
+Remember to have correct syntax!

+Happy analyzing!

--Nathan Ouedraogo 2024-04-11
+Nathan Shea Ouedraogo 2024-04-11  :p

 ## COPY ME ##